olaflaitinen/Promethium/docs/overview.md

 ## Introduction

-Promethium is an advanced seismic data recovery and reconstruction framework implemented natively in **Python**, **R**, **Julia**, and **Scala**.
-Version 1.0.4 represents a comprehensive, state-of-the-art solution for addressing data quality challenges inherent in seismic data acquisition and processing.
+Promethium is a state-of-the-art (SoTA) seismic data recovery and reconstruction framework implemented natively in **Python**, **R**, **Julia**, and **Scala**.
+Version 1.0.4 represents a comprehensive, production-grade solution for addressing data quality challenges inherent in seismic data acquisition and processing.

-The framework integrates classical signal processing techniques with cutting-edge artificial intelligence and machine learning methods to deliver superior data reconstruction capabilities.
+The framework integrates classical signal processing techniques with SoTA artificial intelligence and machine learning methods to deliver superior data reconstruction capabilities.

 ## Multi-Language Architecture